mikedilger/gossip/README.md

 In the future I intend for gossip to support one of the multiple competing standards for labelling and reporting of content (the options currently are NIP-32, NIP-56, and NIP-72), but none of these are defined well enough to be useful yet IMHO.
 I look forward to a time when you can subscribe to a set of moderators that you trust.

+## Command Line Usage

+Gossip is a GUI desktop program, but it also outputs a lot of messages to the console as it runs.
+I recommend you keep the console open and pay some attention to errors or other odd behavior that may become apparent from the console messages.

+Gossip has a lot of command line commands for tweaking things or extracting bits of information from its database.
+See [docs/COMMANDS.md](docs/COMMANDS.md).

 ## Building from Source

 ### Step 0 - Possible Reset of Master Branch